 The first straight will often include the most demanding jumps on the whole BMX track, so safety is a significant consideration here.

 Jumps on the second straight are often bigger, to test riders coming out of the first turn at high speed, while the third straight jumps are usually present more technical challenges with different combinations of characteristics that test the riders' skills to the full.

-The finishing straight usually combines pedalling and pumping so, although jumps and rollers are easier, the track still tests technique right up to the finish line.
+The finishing straight usually combines pedalling and pumping so, although jumps and rollers are more straightforward, the track still tests technique right up to the finish line.

 Certificates are only valid for two years when an officially appointed track inspector must check the BMX race track to make sure it is still up to standard.

 So track quality must be permanently maintained to ensure standards do not slip in this ever-growing sport.